-All requests for employment verification, references or personal information verification or disclosures must be directed to the Director of Human Resources.
-Only the Director of Human Resources is authorized to provide verifications or references, or disclose personal information, pertaining to current or former employees.
+All requests for employment verification, references or personal information verification or disclosures must be directed to the Human Resources Department.
+Only the Human Resources Department is authorized to provide verifications or references, or disclose personal information, pertaining to current or former employees.